ptrpl4/bash-mac/programming/basic-knowledge/basic-knowledge.md

 - `#` (Protected) – element can be accessed by classes that have a generalisation (or inheritance) relationship with its class;
 - `~` (Package) – element can be accessed by classes that are located in the same package.

+## Class relationships

+- Generalization (inheritance) - one class could be described as a child class which assumes and could use methods of a parent class
+- Dependency – change in one class can affect another class
+- Realization – the relationship between the blueprint class and the object containing its respective implementation level details
+- Association - instances of one class are connected to instances of another
+	- Aggregation - one class as a part of the other
+	- Composition - classes share lifespan

 #### Association relationships

 Type of relationship, indicates that instances of one class are connected to instances of another.